-- the cathodic (negative charge) solution develops detergent properties, contains sodium hydroxide in a highly excited state
+- the cathodic (negative charge) solution develops detergent properties and contains sodium hydroxide in a highly excited state

-The use of electrolysis for the production of reductant-oxidant solutions is used in the processes of water purification and decontamination, as well as for transforming water or diluted electrolyte solutions into environmentally friendly anti-microbial, washing, extractive and other functionally useful solutions.
+The use of electrolysis for producing reductant-oxidant solutions is used in the processes of water purification and decontamination, as well as for transforming water or diluted electrolyte solutions into environmentally friendly anti-microbial, washing, extractive, and other functionally useful solutions.

-The system produces a liquid disinfectant, non-toxic and degradable, capable of destroying bacteria, spores, viruses, moulds, yeasts, fungi, biofilms (biological incrustations) on pipes and removing odours.
-Its operation requires only water, Sodium or Potassium Chloride (salt) and electricity.
+The system produces a liquid disinfectant, non-toxic and degradable, capable of destroying bacteria, spores, viruses, moulds, yeasts, fungi, and biofilms (biological incrustations) on pipes and removing odors.
+Its operation requires only water, Sodium or Potassium Chloride (salt), and electricity.